sarvenazrobotics/avr-spi-thermometer-atmega328p/README.md

 - Real Hardware Debugging and Signal Validation

 The final implementation was successfully tested on an Arduino Uno platform, producing stable and accurate real-time temperature readings.

+## Project Author
+This project was designed, implemented, and tested by **Sarvenaz Ashoori**.

+For any questions, suggestions, or issues regarding this project, feel free to contact:
+**SarvenazAshoori2000@gmail.com**